Quick-Reference Guide to Cruising on the Danube River (including Prices)

 The Danube River, also known as the “Blue Danube,” has served as an important natural resource for thousands of years.
 It begins in Germany's Black Forest area (partially flowing from the Brigach stream, fed by resources in the Black Forest).
 The river goes on for 1,770 miles through 10 countries.
 Its mouth flows out to the Black Sea between Romania and Ukraine, right by Moldova.

-The ten countries it flows through are Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova and Ukraine.
-It gets its name from the Celtic word that means “to flow,” which is “danu.”
+The ten countries it flows through are Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova, and Ukraine.
+It gets its name from the Celtic word “danu,” which means “to flow.”

 Highlights while sailing on the river include the Wachau Valley, which is a UNESCO Cultural Landscape (pictured below), and the Iron Gate in the Balkans, between Serbia and Romania.